-Using vocoders to generate synthetic speech is a simple while effective method for constructing training set for anti-spoofing countermeasures~\cite{vocoder_copy}.
+Using vocoders to generate synthetic speech is a simple yet effective method for constructing training sets for anti-spoofing countermeasures~\cite{vocoder_copy}.
 However, synthetic speech generated in this manner has a consistent rhythm with natural speech, making it challenging for classifiers to leverage rhythm information.
 To address this issue, inspired by~\cite{pmlr-v119-qian20a}, we introduce a rhythm perturbation module (RPM) to enhance the vocoder-based synthesized speech generation pipeline.
 The proposed module is a random sampling module.

 Figure \ref{fig:pipeline} shows the total pipeline of the proposed RPM-based vocoder-based fake audio generation system.
-For the sake of comparison, the vocoders provided by \cite{vocoder_copy} are utilized in this paper, all of which take mel-spectrum and F0 as input.
+For comparison, the vocoders provided by \cite{vocoder_copy} are utilized in this paper, all of which take mel-spectrum and F0 as input.
 In the vocoder-based copy-synthesis pipeline, the mel-spectrum and F0 of genuine speech are first extracted.
-Then these features are divided into segments, whose length is randomly uniformly drawn from 19 frames to 32 frames.
+Then, these features are divided into segments, whose length is randomly uniformly drawn from 19 to 32 frames.
 Each segment is resampled using linear interpolation with a resampling factor randomly drawn from 0.5 (compression by half) to 1.5 (stretch)~\cite{pmlr-v119-qian20a}.
 Finally, the segments are combined and fed into a pre-trained vocoder to generate synthetic speech.
-Figure \ref{fig:glottal} (f) shows the fake utterances generated with and without rhythm perturbation module, and there exist significant differences between the rhythm of them.
+Figure \ref{fig:glottal} (f) shows the fake utterances generated with and without the rhythm perturbation module, and there exist significant differences between their rhythm.
 Compared to speed perturbation on segments, the proposed method does not change features corresponding to frequency.
 Figure \ref{fig:glottal} (c)(d) shows a comparison of the utterances obtained by the proposed method and speed perturbation.
-It could be oberverd that when the speech segment is stretched to 1.5 times its original length, speed perturbation causes both the F0 and harmonics of the speech to become 1.5 times their original values.
-While such issues does not exist with RPM.
+It could be observed that when the speech segment is stretched to 1.5 times its original length, speed perturbation causes both the F0 and harmonics of the speech to become 1.5 times their original values.
+In contrast, such issues do not exist with RPM.